nazmulhyder/nazmulhyder/README.md

 <h3 align="center">I am a Full stack developer.</h3>
 <img align="right" alt="coding" width="400" src="https://thumbs.gfycat.com/ExemplaryFairFeline-max-1mb.gif">

-- 🔭 A highly experienced Software Engineer with 5+ years in backend development, specializing in C#, ASP.NET, and Angular.
-I have a strong background in building scalable web applications using SOLID principles, clean code, and Agile methodologies.
-My expertise includes developing RESTful APIs, using SQL Server, and applying TDD practices.
-I am now seeking a .NET Developer role in London, where I can apply my technical skills, collaborate with dynamic teams, and contribute to impactful projects.
+- 🔭 Software Engineer with over 5 years of experience in C#, ASP.NET MVC, ASP.NET Core, and Angular, specialising in delivering secure, scalable web applications in Fintech, Logistics, and GovTech.
+Demonstrated success in optimising SQL performance and managing high user traffic with minimal latency.
+Skilled in TDD, OOP, and SOLID principles, with a focus on high-quality, reliable solutions.
+Actively seeking to drive innovation and contribute to impactful projects within a collaborative, Agile team environment.

-- 🌱 C#, .NET framework is my preferred stack.
+- I hold a Bachelor’s degree in Computer Science and Engineering from United International University, Bangladesh, and I’m fully committed to continuous learning and contributing to innovative projects.

-- 💬 Ask me about **C#, ASP.NET CORE, TypeScript, ANGULAR 10+, SQL Server, ADO.NET, Dapper ORM, Entity Framework, Web API, TDD**
+- 💬 Ask me about **C#, ASP.NET CORE, TypeScript, ANGULAR, SQL Server, ADO.NET, Dapper ORM, Entity Framework, Web API, TDD**

 - 📫 How to reach me **nazmulhyder2308@gmail.com**